Service & Assistance Animal Procedures

 - Should list the type of animal prescribed

-2. Complete and submit a University Housing Animal Checklist to DSS.
+2. Complete and submit an Emotional Support Animal (ESA) Request Form to DSS.

 3. After these documents are received students will be contacted by DSS to discuss their request for accommodation.
 If approved, a plan for disability accommodations will be completed.